AndreyVorobyovski/Whitepaper/README_EN.md

 The General Manager establishes the fund, inputs the data of the fund, the type of fund, and the addresses of the fund managers' nous wallet.
 After that, the Nousprotocol publishes, on behalf of the general manager, a smart contract on the blockchain with all required settings.
 The smart contract also includes the addresses of the escrow smart contracts for the appropriation of the different trust functions.

 The next step is adding and verifying nous wallets to create a portfolio.
-Verification is necessary to prove the fund and ensure that the assets of investors will be stored in these nous wallets, and to confirm whether managers have their own equity assets in those wallets.
+Verification is necessary to prove the fund and ensure that the assets of investors will be stored in these nous wallets, and to confirm whether managers have their own equity shares in those wallets.
 The Nousprotocol will use a variety of verification methods, depending on the blockchain where the nous wallets are stored.
 The simplest method of verification is the transfer of micro sums or OP_RETURN transactions to the Nousprotocol verification wallet.
 If the transaction was successful, then the protocol verifies the wallet of the fund in a smart contract.

 Verification of the initial assets owned by the fund is one of the most important aspects, since it is very important to understand, especially for the hedge funds, what amount of the assets at risk are owned by the fund.
 At the time of verification of the wallet, the protocol reads the available balance and records it into a smart contract as the initial capital of the fund.